xyizko/xo-h-stratocyberlab/README.md

 # What ?

-This repo will contain the work for [`stratocyberlab`](https://github.com/stratosphereips/stratocyberlab) which is part of [`Intro to CyberSecurity - Czech Technical University in Prague. `](https://cybersecurity.bsy.fel.cvut.cz/) course.
+1. This repo will contain the work for [`stratocyberlab`](https://github.com/stratosphereips/stratocyberlab) which is part of [`Intro to CyberSecurity - Czech Technical University in Prague. `](https://cybersecurity.bsy.fel.cvut.cz/) course.
 Coursework and related will be done here
+2. The actual cyberange is cloned into its own